Explore Thought and Behavior, One Individualized Project at a Time

 Ph.D. programs do not require any specific set of such courses but may give weight to students who have such training.

 High academic ability students may be eligible to complete Psychology degree in 3 years.
 The three-year format lightens the financial burden for students seeking to reduce college costs.
 Each student’s program is individualized based on numerous factors including AP, IB or dual enrollment credits earned during high school.
 Accelerated degree students work closely with two academic advisors to produce a program of study that fits their needs and interests.

 Arcadia's flexible Psychology program offers multiple ways to tailor the program to suit your professional and educational goals.
 In addition to the study tracks and accelerated degree, you may also consider the Art Therapy Emphasis, a Secondary Education Certification, and preferential admission into Arcadia's Master of Arts in Counseling Program.

 Psychology majors who meet the admission criteria for Arcadia's graduate program in Counseling will be given preferential consideration for admission.

 This degree will allow you to sit for the NCE and to apply for Pennsylvania licensure once mandated supervised work experience is acquired.

 Psychology majors are encouraged to study abroad.
 The Department works with students to devise the best combination of international coursework to complement their studies.
 You may study abroad during the summer or during your sophomore or junior years.
 Study abroad is not permitted during the senior year because of the required yearlong Psychology internship.

 Study abroad can be coordinated with required major courses in one of two ways.
 You may be able to find replacement courses for major courses overseas.
 Alternatively, in many cases, space can be cleared in a given semester so that no overseas psychology courses are necessary.
-To create the best study abroad plan, consult with your adviser as soon as possible and contact the Office of Study Away.
+To create the best study abroad plan, consult with your adviser as soon as possible and contact the Office of Global Engagement.